2022 INDUCTEE David J.A. Jenkins, DM DPhil DSc Diabetes, Digestion, Health and Medical Education & Training, Heart & Vessels

 • David Jenkins publishes “Glycemic Index, Glycemic Load, and Cardiovascular Disease and Mortality” in the New England Journal of Medicine

-Diabetes, Heart & Vessels, Digestion
+Diabetes, Digestion, Heart & Vessels

 Of particular importance globally because previous large studies focused on high income Western countries with little information from non-Western countries with low or middle incomes, the study fills a significant gap and confirms that consumption of high amounts of poor-quality carbohydrates is an issue worldwide.